startupradar/ingestion/README.md

 - install by cloning this repository
 - create a virtual environment and activate it
 - install its requirements: `pip install -r requirements.txt`
-- set the API key as the `STARTUPRADAR_API_KEY` environment variable
-- configure your storage
+- edit the config.py file to match your desired workflow

 ## Changelog